misheska/misheska.github.com/source/_posts/2014-09-21-survey-of-test-kitchen-providers.markdown

 ### kitchen-digitalocean .kitchen.yml Example

-Since the Client ID, API Key and SSH Key IDs contain sensitive information, it is recommended that you store them in environment variables instead of directly in your `.kitchen.yml` file.
+As of the 0.8.x release, the `kitchen-digitalocean` provider automatically looks for the access token in the `DIGITAL_ACCESS_TOKEN` and the ssh key IDs in the `DIGITALOCEAN_SSH_KEY_IDS` environment variables.
+Since the access token and SSH key IDs are sensitive information, it is recommended that you store them in these environment variables instead of directly in your `.kitchen.yml` file.
 This way, you can share your `.kitchen.yml` file with others and store it in source control.

-You can use embedded Ruby templates in a `.kitchen.yml` to load values from the environment.
-Here is an example `kitchen.yml` which spins up a CentOS 6.5 sandbox environment, loading the Client ID, API Key and SSH Key IDs from corresponding environment variables:
+Here is an example `kitchen.yml` which spins up a CentOS 6.5 sandbox environment, loading the Access Token and SSH Key IDs from corresponding environment variables:

 {% codeblock digitalocean/.kitchen.yml lang:ruby %}
  ---
 driver:
-  require_chef_omnibus: true
   name: digitalocean
-  digitalocean_client_id: "<%= ENV['DIGITALOCEAN_CLIENT_ID']%>"
-  digitalocean_api_key: "<%= ENV['DIGITALOCEAN_API_KEY']%>"
-  ssh_key_ids: "<%= ENV['DIGITALOCEAN_SSH_KEY_IDS']%>"

 provisioner:
-  name: chef_solo
+  name: chef_zero

 platforms:
   - name: centos65
+    driver:
-    driver: digitalocean
+      name: digitalocean
-      image_id: 3448641
-      region_id: 4
+      image: centos-6-5-x64

 suites:
   - name: default